howsoai/platform-installation-examples/helm-airgap/README.md

 A real airgapped kubernetes environments will have pipelines for [scanning images](../container-scanning/README.md), and their own secured container registries.
 This example will use a local registry setup by k3d.

-Ensure you have completed the [pre-requisites](../prereqs/README.md) before proceeding, and have a kubernetes cluster running, with a howso namespace, and are logged into the Helm registry.
+Ensure you have completed the [pre-requisites](../prereqs/README.md) before proceeding, and have a kubernetes cluster running, with a howso namespace, the kubectl kots plugin installed, and are logged into the Helm registry.

 ### Download container images